rdmolony/kindle-clippings/README.rst

 Kindle Clippings
 ================

-A simple python script to extract clippings from 'My Clippings.txt', organize, store and output them in a more elegant way.
+A simple python script to:
+1. Pull 'My Clippings.txt' file from Kindle
+2. Extract clippings from 'My Clippings.txt' by book
+3. Load clippings from each book into separate files

 Features
 --------